MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/prepare-my-users-email-templates.md

 -   Switch devices, allowing you to take your calls with you and limiting disruption.

 CALL TO ACTION.
-If you haven’t already done so:
+If you haven't already done so:

 -   Order your new headset.
 To ensure the best audio quality, use an approved headset.
 You can view available options and order yours at <INSERT LINK>.